 - Apple Watch SE: Apple’s budget pick requires about 90 minutes for a 0—80% charge and a further 60 minutes to reach 100%.

 - Apple Watch Series 3: The oldest option still sold by the company, the Series 3 requires 90 minutes to charge from 0—80% and a further 30 minutes to reach 100%.

 Why won’t my Apple Watch charge?

-There are several reasons your device may not be juicing up.
+There are several reasons your Apple Watch may not be turning on or juicing up.
 Before springing for a new one, try our solutions below.

 - Make sure both the charger and your Apple Watch are clean and clear of dust, and any plastic from their original packaging.

 - Verify your plug is completely inserted into the power adapter and that you are using a working power outlet.